MG Software.

 Prisma

-A modern TypeScript ORM with a schema-first approach.
-Prisma generates type-safe client code from a declarative schema, offers Prisma Migrate for database migrations, and Prisma Studio as a visual editor.
-With Prisma 7, bundle size has been reduced by 90% and cold starts have improved significantly.
+A modern TypeScript ORM with a schema-first approach that fundamentally rethinks how developers interact with databases.
+Prisma generates fully type-safe client code from a declarative .prisma schema, offers Prisma Migrate for automated database migrations, and Prisma Studio as a visual data editor.
+With Prisma 7, the bundle size has been reduced by 90%, cold starts on serverless platforms like Vercel and AWS Lambda have improved significantly, and the query engine has been rewritten as a pure Rust implementation.
+Prisma integrates seamlessly with Next.js, NestJS, and other popular TypeScript frameworks.

 TypeORM